Purchase of a freehold residential property

 How long will my house purchase take?

-How long it will take from your offer being accepted until you can move in to your house will depend on a number of factors.
-The average process takes between 6 - 10 weeks.
+How long it will take from your offer being accepted until you can move into your house will depend on a number of factors.
+The average process takes between 8 - 12 weeks.

 Stages of the process